my aunt said, “shall i get a madhubani saree made for you?”

 i bought the onion pink tussar with madhubani border and pallu in black a couple of years later. two of my friends wanted similar sarees. others said they’d like theirs on crepe for a more swish fall. far away in bihar, possibly living in simple tenements and huts, the women artists were unfazed and came back with exactly what had been asked for.

-who are these women i wonder at times. we call this an art form, yet no one knows the name of these creators… true, a few have been recognised and even traveled to other parts of the world to show their work, but that’s just a handful of artists. is it just one woman who makes a saree, or do a few of them work together? how do they get this skill? do they have people to pass on their knowledge to? how do they draw with such intensity and sense of proportion… repeating motifs flawlessly; filling and perfecting instinctively. in today’s world, where the word art has us in a tizzy over the price of this painting or that, where art is “investment,” i wonder what $$$ these artists’ work would have commanded if the right marketeer got to it.
+who are these women i wonder at times. we call this an art form, yet no one knows the names of these creators… true, a few have been recognised and even travelled to other parts of the world to show their work, but that’s just a handful of artists. is it just one woman who makes a saree, or do a few of them work together? how do they get this skill? do they have people to pass on their knowledge to? how do they draw with such intensity and sense of proportion… repeating motifs flawlessly; filling and perfecting instinctively. in today’s world, where the word art has us in a tizzy over the price of this painting or that, where art is “investment,” i wonder what $$$ these artists’ work would have commanded if the right marketeer got to it.

 in a way, i am glad that’s not happened. not everything should be valued only in cold hard cash, especially art. i hope the artists are paid well for their efforts though. aunt said, they do madhubani with gold paint these days, i had to ask, “so, where’s mine?”